 Grandma Velya really was sick.
 It was up to Rimka now to provide the necessities of life: food and wood for fuel, to supplement their meager rations, as well as to keep house and her own sanity.
 She spent the years of war doing just that.
 Her father and his family came to live in Moscow, after the siege was lifted.
 He didn't have much to do with Rimka, but other relatives shamed him into helping her and his mother.
 In fact, her relatives took more and more interest in the young woman.
 They urged her to finish the nursing school, then to specialize as a lab technician.
-She and the Grandma were still poor like the, let's say, the synagogue mice!
+She and the Grandma were still poor like, let's say, the synagogue mice!
 Rimka went out with a few young men, but nothing serious ever came out of this.
 She was getting older, but in the country, where every third man died in the war, it was hard to find a suitable husband.

 As my future father neared his destination, he noticed that the houses were getting shabbier and shabbier.
-The place, where he was going, was, really, just a little hut, sitting next to an apartment building.
+The place where he was going was just a little hut, sitting next to an apartment building.
 He knocked on the door - the lock was broken - and came inside.
-The pile of blankets on a bed in the darkened room moved, and a girl 's face showed up.
-He took in the huge, hungry, green eyes, the hollow cheeks and a full lower lip.
+The room was dark.The pile of blankets on a bed moved, and a girl 's face showed up.
+He took in the huge hungry green eyes, the hollow cheeks, and the full lower lip.
 She was lovely.
-He introduced himself to her and the Grandmother, who slept on a large bed behind the stove.
+He introduced himself to her and her grandmother, who slept on a large bed behind the stove.
 He made himself useful by chopping wood, then, for a little while, made small talk.
 The next day, he came back and repaired the lock and some other things in the house.
 After that he kept showing up, hoping to understand, whether they belonged together.
 Most of the time, she was shy and even a little bit cold.
 When he met her relatives, he felt out of place.
 They had a cultured air about them, and he was from a simple family of craftsmen.
 Rimka didn't encourage him too much, but she was always there, when he called.
 He couldn't figure her out.
-Most of the time she was nice and proper, but, sometimes, she could be out of control, like when once Grandma took his side in an argument, and Rimka smacked her across the face.
+She was nice and proper, but, sometimes, she could be out of control, like when once grandma took his side in an argument, and Rimka smacked her across the face.
 Perhaps, he thought, she will mellow out in marriage.